 The projected changes in average temperature imply changes in unusually high or low temperatures as well.
-This assessment of extreme temperatures relies on two aggregated sets of temperature data: a set of stable stations (hereafter referred to as index stations) and a set with one composite station per county.
+This assessment of extreme temperatures relies on two aggregated sets of temperature data: a set of stable stations (hereafter referred to as index stations)^{ix} and a set with one composite station per county.^x

-To analyze actual trends in 100 °F days in Texas, the index stations were grouped into four regions.
-The analysis of changes in 100 °F days uses index stations grouped into four regions and analyzed collectively within each region.
-Over the past 45 years, the linear trend shows an approximate doubling of the number of triple-digit days at stations in all four regions.
-Given past and projected temperature trends, a near-doubling of the number of 100-degree days between 2001-2020 and 2036 appears to be a reasonable projection.
+To analyze actual trends in 100 °F days in Texas, the index stations were grouped into four regions and analyzed collectively within each region.^{xi} Over the past 50 years, the linear trend shows an approximate tripling of the number of triple-digit days at stations in three of four regions.
+Given past and projected temperature trends, an overall quadrupling of the number of 100-degree days between the 1970s-1980s and 2036 appears to be a reasonable projection.